2023 Best Political Science & Government Schools in South Carolina

 Read full report on Political Science & Government at Lander University

-Coastal Carolina University landed the #10 spot in the 2023 rankings for the best political science and government programs.
-Located in the small city of Conway, Coastal Carolina University is a public college with a large student population.
+Coastal Carolina University ranked #10 on this year’s Best Political Science & Government Schools in South Carolina list.
+Located in the city of Conway, Coastal Carolina University is a public college with a large student population.

 After completing their degree, political science graduates from Coastal Carolina University carry an average student debtload of $27,000.
 This translates to an average monthly loan payment of $321, based on a 10-year repayment plan.